DesDens/Astro-Sanity-Minimal/README.md

 ### To run your Sanity Studio

-1. Open a terminal located at the sanity folder
+1. Open a terminal/cmd located at the sanity folder
-2. `sanity install`
-3. `sanity start`
+3. `npm run dev/npm start`
 4. Your studio should be running on [http://localhost:3333](http://localhost:3333)
 5. Open [http://localhost:3333](http://localhost:3333) and copy the project ID from the Project info section